Co-ops & Internships help you:

 Both of these experiences are eligible for administrative credits and, when a student goes through our experiential learning application procedure, the experience will show up on the student’s official transcript.

 Co-ops and Internships can be found in most places that full-time jobs can be found.
-However, we have two locations internally that we encourage you to check:
+We have two locations internally where we encourage you to apply:

 Handshake: Our primary open access job posting site has hundreds of internships and co-op opportunities listed at any time